Ihsaan-f/google-meeter/README.md

 ## Windows FireWall Issue
 - Windows FireWall may give a pop up about "Windows firewall blocked some features of a app :- python"
 - There is no worry about it, its just python (we wont hack you or something)
-- no need to allow and close the windows firewall pop up
+- No need to allow and close the windows firewall pop up
-- and then you can continue the program will run all fine
+- And then you can continue the program will run all fine
 # Congratualtions You Did It :)
 Now wait for the programme to start,**Enjoy**
 Star the repo :) 🌠